 This is especially helpful for many aging adults, when getting to the doctor or ER can prove to be a challenge.
 Whether it’s a lack of transportation or limited physical mobility, the trip there can be stressful and make symptoms worse.
 In-home urgent care offers a convenient, comfortable solution.

-With a simple call, the DispatchHealth Traveling Flu Crew will bring high-quality medical care to your home so you can fight the flu without leaving the couch.
+With a simple call to 1-866-FLU-CREW, the DispatchHealth Traveling Flu Crew will bring high-quality medical care to your home so you can fight the flu without leaving the couch.
 A team of ER-trained medical professionals will arrive, ready to perform a rapid infectious disease test to confirm the presence and strain of flu, and then treat patients with medications, advice and IV fluids if needed.
+Each medical team consists of either a physician assistant or nurse practitioner, along with a medical technician and also an on-call physician.
+To provide a seamless care experience, immediately after the visit and with patient consent, providers share a detailed report to each patient’s living community, home health agency and/or primary care physician.
 Even better, they’re partnered with most major insurance companies, including Medicare and Medicaid, and handle billing directly with those companies.
 In fact, a visit with DispatchHealth typically costs 80-90 percent less than the average emergency room visit.

-So if you or a loved one start to feel flu-like symptoms, stay cozy on the couch and get urgent care delivered to your home.
+So if you or a loved one start to feel flu-like symptoms, stay cozy on the couch and get ER-level care delivered to your home.